Floato/electron/docs/api/app.md

 * `event` Event
 * `hasVisibleWindows` Boolean

-Emitted when the application is activated, which usually happens when the user clicks on the application's dock icon.
+Emitted when the application is activated, which usually happens when clicks on the applications's dock icon.

-### Event: 'continue-activity' _OS X_

-Returns:

-* `event` Event
-* `type` String - A string identifying the activity.
-Maps to [`NSUserActivity.activityType`][activity-type].
-* `userInfo` Object - Contains app-specific state stored by the activity on another device.

-Emitted during [Handoff][handoff] when an activity from a different device wants to be resumed.
-You should call `event.preventDefault()` if you want to handle this event.

-A user activity can be continued only in an app that has the same developer Team ID as the activity's source app and that supports the activity's type.
-Supported activity types are specified in the app's `Info.plist` under the `NSUserActivityTypes` key.

 ### Event: 'browser-window-blur'